Common Filter Conventions

 Single, Exactly N and Multiple Objects

 When using tools that detect objects, one particular question has to be answered by the user: "How many objects do I expect in the result?".
-Adaptive Vision Studio emphasizes strong typing of data, so at each point we need to know if there is going to be a single object or an array.
+Aurora Vision Studio emphasizes strong typing of data, so at each point we need to know if there is going to be a single object or an array.
 For example, we have two variants of each template matching filter:

 Please also note, that there can be some parameters, like inMinDistance (minimum distance between objects), that make sense only in one of the functions.